You are here

 Try steins of German brews and hearty food (sausage platters, sauerbraten) in this rustic indoor-outdoor bar and restaurant on H Street NE.
 The best seats are on the raised outdoor deck, where you can warm up with space heaters in milder temps.
 Frequent events include a weekly trivia night, European soccer matches on a jumbo-screen TV and seasonal doggie happy hours.

 Underneath a glamorous wall mural of the sultry 20th-century movie star, this dog-friendly brewtopia and cafe in Shaw offers German, Belgian and American suds served in boot mugs at picnic tables on a gravel patio.
 Chow down from a full food menu peddling everything from monster pretzels and wurst five different ways to warm German potato salad with bits of bacon.
 Weeknight happy hour under twinkling strings of lights is particularly busy.

-In warmer months (generally March through October), head to the snug cement patio at Garden District for German and American beers on draft, barbecue and a hopping social scene — especially on Sundays, when 14th Street bustles with brunchers.
+In warmer months (generally March through October), head to the snug cement patio at Garden District for German and American beers on draft, barbecue and a hopping social scene — especially on weekends, when 14th Street bustles with brunchers.
 Besides its trademark pulled pork and brisket, the spot also serves up fried sides including half-sour pickles, buttermilk onion rings and addictive hush puppies.

 At the two-level German Sauf Haus Bier Hall & Garden in Dupont Circle, you can get your rooftop fix while also immersing yourself in beer garden heaven.
 A young, boisterous crowd shows up for brews on tap or in bottles, Bavarian fare like enormous pretzels and TVs tuned to big games.
 It all goes down in a smart-looking space with long, communal tables and exposed brick accents.
 You can also catch live acoustic sets on Thursdays.